-This test applies tensile force on the anterior aspect of the SI joint.
+Applies tensile force on the anterior aspect of the SI joints

-This applies lateral compression force across the SI joint.
+Applies lateral compression force across the SI joints

 The patient is placed in a side-lying position, facing away from the examiner, with a pillow between the knees.

-The examiner places a downward pressure through the lateral aspect of the patient’s top side ASIS and pelvis, anterior to the greater trochanter.
+The examiner places a steady downward pressure through the anterior aspect of the lateral ilium, between the greater trochanter and iliac crest.

-This test applies anteroposterior shear stress on the SI joint.
+Applies anteroposterior shear stress on the SI joint

-This applies tensile forces on the anterior aspect of the joint.
+Applies tensile forces on the anterior aspect of the SI joints

-The patient lies supine and is asked to place their forearm behind their lumbar spine to support the natural lordosis (not pictured).
-A pillow is placed under the patients knees (not pictured).
-The examiner places their hands on the anterior and medial aspects of the patient’s ASIS’s with arms crossed.
+The patient lies supine and is asked to place their forearm behind their lumbar spine to support the natural lordosis.

 Diagnostic SIJ injection